contribution-jhipster-uga/sample-jhipster-fullcalendar/README.md

 ## Export

 To export your agenda click on `Export Agenda`.
-A new file named `ical4j_test.ics` will appear on the root directory of the project.
+A new file named `agenda_export.ics` will appear on the root directory of the project.
 All the events in the database will be put in the file.

 ### To Do